ccp5UK/dl-poly/documentation/source/UserManual/introduction.rst

 Obtaining the Source Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To obtain a copy of DL_POLY_5 it is necessary to have internet connection.
-Log on
+To obtain a copy of DL_POLY_5 visit the DL_POLY GitLab
-to the DL_POLY :index:`website<WWW>` - `<http://www.ccp5.ac.uk/DL\_POLY/>`_, and follow the links to the DL_POLY_5 registration
+:index:`website<WWW>` - `<https://gitlab.com/ccp5/dl-poly/>`_, and follow
-page, where you will firstly be shown the DL_POLY_5 academic software licence (see
-:ref:`Appendix E<readme>`), which details the terms and
-conditions under which the code will be supplied. **By proceeding further
-with the registration and download process you are signalling your
-acceptance of the terms of this licence.** Click the ‘Registration’ button
-to find the registration page, where you will be invited to enter your
-name, address and e-mail address.
-The code is supplied free of charge to
-**academic** users, but **commercial** users will be required to purchase a
-software licence.

-Once the online registration has been completed, information on
-downloading the DL_POLY_5 source code will be sent by e-mail, so **it is therefore
-essential to supply a correct e-mail address.**

-The *data* and *bench* subdirectories of DL_POLY_5 are not issued in the standard
-package, but can be downloaded directly from the FTP site (in the ``ccp5/DL_POLY/DL_POLY_4.0/``
-directory).

-**Note:** Daresbury Laboratory is the **sole centre** for the distribution of and
-copies obtained from elsewhere will be regarded as illegal and will not
-be supported.
+instructions within i.e. the Building notes.

 OS and Hardware Specific Ports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Note that no support is offered for these highly specific developments!**
+However, the DL_POLY GitLab has plenty of notes on specific builds and offers the opportunity to submit requests, filed as Issues within GitLab.

 .. _otherInfoSection:

 Other Information
 ~~~~~~~~~~~~~~~~~

-The DL_POLY :index:`website<WWW>` - `<http://www.ccp5.ac.uk/DL\_POLY/>`_, provides additional information in the form of
+The DL_POLY :index:`website<WWW>` - `<http://www.ccp5.ac.uk/DL\_POLY/>`_,
+provides additional information in the form of

 #.
 Access to all documentation (including licences)